vasconcedu/victorandroid/README.md

 ![](victorandroid_banner.png)

-VictorAndroid+ aids in security assesment of Android apps.
+VictorAndroid+ aids in security assessment of Android apps.
 It parses and scans Android manifests looking for weaknesses and then outputs a user-friendly report.
 Current version is v0.1 "Rally" (https://www.sakwiki.com/tiki-index.php?page=Rally&highlight=rally).

 ## Author